Stereo-Boy/chopin_toolbox/README.md

 * add its containing folder to your matlab search path

 ## Content
-### Automated GLM (generalized) pipeline
+### Automated GLM (Generalized Linear Model)/ GLME (Mixed Effects) pipeline
 The following functions are used together to easily separate model selection from statistical hypothesis testing.
 While some statisticians might be horrified by this idea, others argue that it is possible to use non-hypothesis-based metrics like AICc or adjusted R^2 to select for the best model in a first step, check for the numerous validity conditions before selecting the best model, and then do hypothesis testing using this model (using metrics like p-values and effect sizes).
 Keep in mind that I am not a qualified statistician.
 * check_distrib_indep to visualize the shape of dependent variable distribution and test whether normal with Kolmogorov-Smirnov test
 * corrplot2 to check collinearity between factors
-* all_glm automatically tests and ranks all GLMs as combinations of factors/interactions of factors/link functions
+* all_glm automatically tests and ranks all GLMs/GLMEs as combinations of factors/interactions of factors/link functions
 * display_model formats the results in the command window for one model in the list and show diagnostic plots for that model
 * plot_group_effect/plot_covariate_effect/plot_interaction: plot the results easily for one model The following 'typical use' sections should be chained one with the other as a typical pipeline.